-All you need to do is inform your eligible employees of the changes either by sending out a revised SPD, or by writing and distributing a separate document called a summary of material modifications that details the changes.
+The plan administrator must inform your eligible employees of the changes either by sending out a revised SPD or by writing and distributing a separate document called a summary of material modifications (SMM) that details the changes.

-However you go about it, you’re required to provide the new information about any significant changes within 60 days.
-A change is considered “significant” if it reduces your employees’ coverage or benefits.
-If the changes don’t affect your employees’ coverage, the notification can be distributed within 210 days after the end of the plan year when the change became effective.
+However you go about it, you must provide the new information about any significant changes within 60 days.
+A change is considered “significant” if it reduces your employees' coverage or benefits.
+If the changes don't affect your employees' coverage, the notification can be distributed within 210 days after the end of the plan year when the change became effective.

 How can I get help with my plan documents?

-Believe it or not, drafting an SPD can take employers months to completely finish—especially for small employers that don’t have a full HR team to help with these kinds of responsibilities.
+Drafting an SPD can take employers months to finish—especially for small to midsize employers that don't have an entire HR team to help with these kinds of responsibilities.

-That’s why we recommend using a software administration tool like PeopleKeep.
-We handle all of the most time-consuming tasks, like preparing and updating legal documents, reviewing reimbursements, and even sending you a weekly email report with any reimbursements you need to approve.
+Using benefits administration software like PeopleKeep can help ensure compliance with the law when offering HRAs.
+We handle the most time-consuming tasks, like preparing and updating legal documents, reviewing reimbursements, and sending the plan administrator a weekly email report with any reimbursements they need to approve.

-Setting up your first HRA and drafting all of the required plan documents can seem intimidating, but with the right tools and support by your side, it can be a breeze.
-With the guidelines in this article, you’ll be ready to take on your summary plan description so your employees can fully appreciate and utilize your health benefit plan to its fullest.
+Setting up your first ERISA-compliant benefit and drafting all of the required plan documents can seem intimidating, but with the right tools and support by your side, it can be a breeze.
+By following the guidelines in this article, you'll be ready to take on your SPD so your employees can fully appreciate and utilize your benefit plan to its fullest.